dsherret/dax/README.md

 ## Builder APIs

 The builder APIs are what the library uses internally and they're useful for scenarios where you want to re-use some setup state.
-They're immutable so every function call returns a new object (which is the same thing that happens with the objects returned from `$` and `$.download`).
+They're immutable so every function call returns a new object (which is the same thing that happens with the objects returned from `$` and `$.request`).

 ### `CommandBuilder`